LukaszPasich/Anaconda-MAA-MS1/README.md

 <img src="assets/images_readme/ms1-readme-features-prices.png" alt="Anaconda MAA website - Times & Prices page">

 ### Coaches Page
-The _Coaches_ page, offers short bio on three academy instructors, each of the instructors is a specialist in one of the three martial arts taught in the academy.
+The _Coaches_ page, offers short bios on three academy instructors, each of the instructors is a specialist in one of the three martial arts taught in the academy.
 The link from each instructor to the corresponding martial art description on _About_ page (and the link back from a martial art to the corresponding instructor) create an easy user flow where visitors by checking the info about the martial art can quickly find out who is teaching it (and vice-versa).
 There are 'About (Discipline)...' obvious links created with hover effects, but there are also same links created on the red names of each discipline (no hover effect), underneath the names of instructors.
 I decided to turn those red names into links, when I realised that I felt like clicking on those words in my own user testing.